 In 2013, Johnny lived in London and Sammy in Malmö, and they started to rap separately – two different towns, two different languages.
-But it was not until 2016 that the world was allowed to listen.
+But it wasn't until 2016 that the world was allowed to listen.

 Johnny: – Well, I think everything is earned, but then if I could have expected it?
 I couldn’t have expected to rap even, so no. But there is so much more that we want to accomplish, so I don’t see it as our best days are behind us.
 I’m just hungry for more.

-This spring, the duo took their first steps on the international stage when IKEA presented them, together with artists like Cherrie and Jaqe, to the US audience at Boston Calling Festival.
-They performed three days in a row, and even if there were not that many listeners the first day, the word about the explosive Swedes spread fast.
+This spring, the duo took their first steps on the international stage when IKEA presented them, together with artists like Cherrie and Jaqe, to the US audience at the Boston Calling Festival.
+They performed three days in a row, and even if there weren't that many listeners the first day, word about the explosive Swedes spread fast.